mkalz/kalz.cc/content/project/MARSS/index.md

 ## Project Overview

-The “MARSS” project aims to enrich everyday school life through a digital solution that reliably and transparently detects disinformation and socio-emotional manipulation, provides young people with a sense of security, and strengthens their capacity for critical reflection.
+The Â“MARSSÂ” project aims to enrich everyday school life through a digital solution that reliably and transparently detects disinformation and socio-emotional manipulation, provides young people with a sense of security, and strengthens their capacity for critical reflection.
 First, an AI-based tool will be developed to analyze multimodal media content and provide users with comprehensible feedback.
 Subsequently, this system will be integrated into a school-based learning platform that offers teachers practical materials and application examples.
 In parallel, a network of schools, research institutions, and civil society organizations will be established to support the development process through co-design methods and continuous evaluation.